 May: Lily of the Valley & Hawthorn

-The month of May is related to two rather feisty flowers: Lilies of the Valley and Hawthorns.
+The month of May is related to two rather feisty birth month flowers: Lilies of the Valley and Hawthorns.
 The Lily of the Valley adds elegance and style, and an alluringly sweet perfume to boot, to practically any flower arrangement.
 Growing in woodlands and mountain forests, it’s one of the top flowers of choice for royal weddings, including that of Prince William and Kate Middleton.
 However, do make sure to keep it far away from children and pets because every part of this plant, from its roots to its leaves, flowers, and berries, is poisonous.

 Known for the sharp thorns of many of its species, Hawthorns make excellent hedges as they grow thick and fast and can reach over 15 metres tall.
 However, its initially harsh and forbidding appearance is offset by the delicate white or pink flowers that it produces in late spring and early summer.
 Belonging to the Crataegus group botanically, which has almost 400 species, it also has medicinal purposes as it is used to help protect against heart disease and help control high blood pressure and cholesterol.

 Ah, the flower of love and romance!
 The rose, affectionately referred to as ‘the queen of flowers’, has a long history that stretches back an estimated 5,000 years.
-It has been featured in countless aspects of culture from literature and music to fashion, poetry, and religion and its colours represent a myriad of meanings.
+It has featured in countless aspects of culture from literature and music to fashion, poetry, and religion and its colours represent a myriad of meanings.
 Red roses represent love, white roses purity, while orange ones signify passion, and pink roses symbolise admiration.
 A most versatile flower for sure.
 To purchase your very own rose bouquet of any colour, or even one-of-a-kind Black Roses, visit Flowers Across Melbourne today.

 July: Water Lilies & Larkspurs